anuragpatil94/workspace-typescript/Readme.md

 - `tsc -v` -> Typescirpt Compiler
 - `tsc-node <filename>.ts` -> build and run at same time in cmd
 - `parcel <filename>.ts` -> This will build the html index file connecting whole project will run on a server.
+- `tsc --init` -> To create TS Config file.
+- `tsc` -> Once TS Config file is set up we can run `tsc` to build whole src files.
+- `tsc -w` -> If an changes made we can run this command to rebuild but it will only look for changes instead of build whole project again

 ### Run Typescript